anandantony/anandantony/README.md

 <h1 align="center">Hello there!👋 I'm Anand</h1>
-<p align="center">I am a software engineer with a passion for developing full-stack web applications and games.
+<p align="center">I am a software engineer passionate about developing full-stack web applications and games.
 I am familiar with Angular and Laravel, and I am also learning other technologies such as Node.js, Svelte, and MySQL along with Dockerizing applications.</p>

 <h5>Work</h5>
-<p>At work, I am responsible for developing and maintaining full-stack web applications.
-I use Angular to build the frontend of the applications, and I use Laravel to build the backend.</p>
+<p>I am responsible for developing and maintaining full-stack web applications at work.
+I use Angular to build frontend applications and Laravel/JS to build the backend micro-services.</p>

-<p>Apart from work, I'm :</p>
+<p>Apart from work, I'm:</p>

 - 🎮 currently working on [a small game](https://github.com/anandantony/)

-- 🌱 currently learning **Game design & development, Go, Flutter, Docker, etc.**
+- 🌱 learning **Game design & development, Go, Flutter, Docker, etc.**

 - 🤝 looking for help with **Go and Flutter**